holytpk/genproductions/README.md

 This setup will run `cmsRun` using the provided config, and write the output NanoGEN file directly to your EOS path.

+Using all the tips above, you can find a working example under test_condor_parallel directory.
+Just do `condor_submit submit_nanogen_TT01j2l_SM.jdl` to submit.